SumoLogic/sumologic-documentation/docs/cse/introduction-to-cloud-siem.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Cloud SIEM, also known as Cloud SIEM Enterpirse (CSE), is a cloud-based, enterprise-grade security information and event management (SIEM) system.
+Cloud SIEM, also known as Cloud SIEM Enterprise (CSE), is a cloud-based, enterprise-grade security information and event management (SIEM) system.
 Cloud SIEM leverages Sumo Logic's core functionality, including data collection, ingestion, storage, and threat intelligence.
 Cloud SIEM is a purchased add-on with an ever-expanding library of content designed for security operations.

 Watch the following micro lesson to learn how to get started using Cloud SIEM for threat investigation.